ghoomfrog/kid/README.md

 	interest = 100
 ```

-Newlines separate items, and lines with the same tab indentation belong to same block.
+Newlines into a deeper indentation introduce a space, and newlines into the same indentation separate items.

 ## Blobs